SLAM-Former: Putting SLAM into One Transformer: Introduction

-We observe that SLAM methods using geometric foundation models as their reconstruction module, such as MASt3R-SLAM and VGGT-SLAM suffer from global inconsistency, since they rely on the alignment of local submaps.
+We observe that SLAM methods using geometric foundation models as their reconstruction module, such as MASt3R-SLAM~\cite{murai2025mast3rslamrealtimedenseslam} and VGGT-SLAM~\cite{maggio2025vggtslamdensergbslam} suffer from global inconsistency, since they rely on the alignment of local submaps.
 On the other hand, streaming methods such as StreamVGGT and Stream3R process incremental inputs without remapping the past, which can cause a significant mismatch between past and newly incoming data.

-In this work, we introduce a visual SLAM framework implemented within a single unified transformer architecture, named SLAM-Former.
-SLAM-Former consists of a frontend and a backend in the same transformer, working in cooperation, as depicted in~\cref{fig:teaser} (b).
+In this work, we introduce SLAM-Former, the first fully neural SLAM system with a complete SLAM pipeline, built upon a single unified transformer architecture.
+SLAM-Former consists of a frontend and a backend that operate cooperatively, as illustrated in~\cref{fig:teaser} (b).
 The frontend operates in real-time on the sequential RGB images for keyframe selection and incremental map and pose updates.
-With the incremental output from the frontend, our backend periodically refines the map and poses globally at a lower frequency.

-The frontend and the backend promote each other in this alternating process.
-After each backend run, the transformer's KV cache is updated to the frontend for further incremental operation.
-In return, the frontend provides initial results and the sequential order, assisting the backend in refinement.
-To empower a single transformer with all SLAM capabilities, we propose three training modes for SLAM-Former.
+With the incremental output from the frontend, our backend periodically refines the map and poses globally.
+The frontend and backend promote each other.
+The frontend provides initial results and sequential order, assisting the backend in refinement.
+In return, the backend's KV cache is updated to the frontend periodically for further incremental operation.
+To empower a single transformer with all SLAM capabilities, we propose three training modes for it.

-Compared to the traditional SLAM pipeline which requires an additional loop detection module to close its pose graph, SLAM-Former's backend accomplishes this with full attention and is equivalent to processing loop detection on a dense factor graph.
+Compared to traditional SLAM pipelines that require an additional loop detection module to close the pose graph, SLAM-Former's backend accomplishes this with full attention and is equivalent to processing loop detection.

 SLAM-Former achieves significantly better reconstruction and state-of-the-art tracking performance on widely used Dense Mono SLAM benchmarks, compared to both calibrated and uncalibrated state-of-the-art methods.